PhonePe/drove-orchestrator/docs/docs/cluster/setup/executor-setup.md

 ```
 !!!note
     Refer to [this](https://access.redhat.com/solutions/2884991) for more details.

+### GPU Computation
+Nvidia based GPU compute can be enabled at executor level by installing relevant drivers.
+Please follow the [setup guide](../../extra/nvidia.md) to enable this.
+Remember to tag these nodes to isolate them from the primary cluster and use tags to deploy apps and tasks that need GPU.

 ### Storage consideration
 On executor nodes the disk might be under pressure if container (re)deployments are frequent or the containers log very heavily.
 As such, we recommend the logging directory for Drove be mounted on hardware that will be able to handle this load.
 Similar considerations need to be given to the log and package directory for docker or podman.